Temporal bone: want to learn more about it?

 To shift your focus and choose the topics you’ll get quizzed on, try out our customizable quiz:

-Now you can look at the each feature of the temporal bone in more detail with our image gallery:
+In the following galleries, you can look at each feature of the temporal bone from lateral, medial, inferior and superior views.

 |Main parts||Petrous part